 “Greenwashing” is a term used to describe the statements or claims that companies make regarding the sustainability of their products.
 These statements are either fully false or unsubstantiated, and they mislead consumers into believing that they are investing in “green” products or services.”

-Greenwashing has become more common since greater global efforts toward sustainability have achieved top priority for many in an effort to protect our planet.
+Greenwashing has become more common since greater global efforts toward sustainability have achieved top priority in an effort to protect our planet.
 As a result, some regulatory bodies and other government agencies have required ESG (Environmental Social Governance) reporting on their products and services.
 Greenwashing can be unintentional on management’s part due to a lack of important knowledge about their products or what constitutes sustainability.
 But, more often, greenwashing is a purposeful marketing strategy used by companies to garner more sales or recognition by a larger audience.

 You can see greenwashing all over with a keen eye.
 Green logos and vague slogans or verbiage on labels with phrases like “all natural” and “eco-friendly” without evidence are everywhere.
 Here are a few things to look out for when you’re keeping an eye open for greenwashing: